rkirsten88/Project1-A_Star_Wars_Story/README.md

 Movies to movies

 ## Datasets to be used:
-Where and how you found the data you used to answer these questions We were interested in analyzing the Star Wars dataset found from our class activities.
+<p>Where and how you found the data you used to answer these questions?<br>
+We were interested in analyzing the Star Wars dataset found from our class activities.</p>

 ## Rough Breakdown of Tasks:
--Import dependencies
++ Import dependencies
--Create variables
++ Create variables
--Data exploration/cleanup
++ Data exploration/cleanup
--Analysis/2 visuals per question (6-8 total)
++ Analysis/2 visuals per question (6-8 total)
--Summary of findings
++ Summary of findings